mattmcnee/uom-restyle-extension/README.md

+> ⚠️ **Warning**: As of 01/06/2024, this library is no longer maintained and may not work with further updates to the Blackboard system.

 # uom-restyle-extension

 A cleaner interface for the University of Manchester Blackboard with custom themes and dark mode.
 This provides a universal design to Blackboard with consistent fonts, colours and styling.
 It fixes many of the resizing and positioning issues present in Blackboard.